 Bryan Mushi has just graduated from Moshi University College of Cooperative and Business Studies, where he studied micro-financing and enterprise development.
 He visited Finland last year as part of the Finnish North-South-South Programme called SWAN, which aims to improve social work and education.
-At the same time, with Bryan, one other participant from Tanzania, 2 from Kenya, and 2 from Ethiopia also visited Finland for 2 months.
+At the same time, Bryan, another participant from Tanzania, and two participants from Kenya and Ethiopia also visited Finland for two months.

 The six participants visited different cities and universities of applied sciences to do their theoretical and practical internships.
 Based on his studies, Bryan seems an unlikely candidate for social sector exchange, but he thinks his visit to Finland was worthwhile.

-– This project is very nice, and we need more of this kind of program.
-In Tanzania, we have forgotten social issues and that welfare should be a priority.
-I realized that I need to change from one person to another and think more about social problems, Bryan says.
+This project is very nice, and we need more programs like this.
+In Tanzania, we have forgotten that social issues should be a priority and welfare should be a key concern.
+I realised that I need to change from one person to another and think more about social problems, Bryan says.

-He was doing his theoretical studies in Centria on the business school side.
-He did his practical internship at the Koivuhaka Family Centre and the Finnish Red Cross second-hand shop called Kontti.
+He was pursuing his theoretical studies in Centria at the business school.
+He completed his practical internship at the Koivuhaka Family Centre and the Finnish Red Cross second-hand shop, known as Kontti.
 He found the internship at the family centre challenging due to the language barrier, but he liked working in Kontti as it taught him about social business.

-– In Koivuhaka, many families from South Sudan only spoke Arabic or Finnish, so it was challenging to communicate.
-In Kontti, we learned how to make displays and do other shopkeeping-related things.
-We should have similar shops here because maybe I am tired of my shirt, but someone else could like it.
-He explained that people could donate the things they don’t need anymore to support an organization that is doing good for the community.
+In Koivuhaka, many families from South Sudan spoke only Arabic or Finnish, making communication challenging.
+In Kontti, we learned how to create displays and perform other shopkeeping-related tasks.
+We should have similar shops here because maybe I’m tired of my shirt, but someone else might like it.
+He explained that people could donate the things they no longer needed to support an organisation that was doing good for the community.

-– I have many things in my mind now when thinking about the future: maybe I will go back to school in a few years, learn First Aid, and volunteer at a refugee camp.
+I have many things on my mind now when thinking about the future: perhaps I will return to school in a few years, learn First Aid, and volunteer at a refugee camp.
 We should continue this SWAN Programme and raise more awareness about social issues.
-Bryan says people need to see how good social services work, but he is not just thinking about serious things.
-He laughs at Finland is a lovely place to be from Thursday to Saturday.
+Bryan says people need to see how effective social services are, but he is not just thinking about serious issues.
+He laughs that Finland is a lovely place to be from Thursday to Saturday.

 What is the SWAN Programme